 A child travel consent form is a legal document that lets minors travel without having both of their parents or guardians present.
-Child minor forms are usually used when a child is traveling alone for international or domestic travel but can also be used when a child is traveling with a group, school, or with an adult who is not their legal guardian.
+Travel consent forms are usually used when a child is traveling alone for international or domestic travel but can also be used when a child is traveling with a group, school, or with an adult who is not their legal guardian.

 In general, children between 5 and 18 years old can fly by themselves.
 However, airlines may require the younger of this group to take part in their unaccompanied minor program.
-For domestic travel, a parent or guardian will need to fill out the airline’s form for this program.
-A child traveling out of the country on their own, with one parent or legal guardian, or with someone permitted by the parent or legal guardian, will need to have a Child Travel Consent form that is notarized.
+For domestic travel, a parent or guardian will need to fill out the airline’s form for consent.
+A child traveling out of the country on their own, with a legal guardian, or with someone permitted by the parent or legal guardian, will need to have a Child Travel Consent form that is notarized.

 Alternative Names for a Child Travel Consent Form